naumenko-sa/cre/README.md

 * aligner: bwa.
 Even staring with bam files, bwa is used.
 Sometimes input bam files aligned against older reference, or different (chr) naming scheme.
 It is better to have a bam file consistent with calls made.

 # 2. Run bcbio

+It really depends on your HPC job management system and policies.
+Our HPC uses torque.
+It is possible to run jobs from bcbio (it automatically submits jobs to the queue, and then those jobs communicate with each other via network - very cool).
+I've tried this (parallel execution) for some time.
+I was stuck with some problems, maybe HPC-related.
+So I decided to keep it simple (remember KISS, keep it simple, stupid), and to run one job per family(project).

+To run one project: [bcbio.pbs](../master/bcbio.pbs).